Medigap Plan L offers reduced premiums if you share costs

 Let’s say that Mr. Jones purchases a Medigap Plan L policy.
 He has an outpatient surgery to remove his gall bladder.
 If Medicare’s approved amount for this surgery is $1,000, then his Plan L supplement will pay $750, and Mr. Jones will be responsible for the other $250.

-This amount is also tallied by his Medigap carrier against his out of pocket maximum, and if his costs in that calendar year go over $2,480, then his Medigap Plan L will pay 100% of any Medicare approved expenses for the rest of the year.
+This amount is also tallied by his Medigap carrier against his out of pocket maximum, and if his costs in that calendar year go over $2,620 in 2018, then his Medigap Plan L will pay 100% of any Medicare approved expenses for the rest of the year.

 Mr. Jones’ policy also functions similarly for his share of outpatient expenses under Part B, except that he will be responsible for the once-annual Part B deductible.